 A

-block is used to capture possible exceptions, such as network request errors (HTTPError
+try-exceptblock is used to capture possible exceptions, such as network request errors (HTTPError) and other general exceptions (Exception).This ensures the application can handle errors gracefully without crashing.

 Checking HTTP Response Status: